Rounak-stha/tdata/apps/automate/README.md

 1. Generate migration from `@tdata/shared` by running `yarn drizzle:generate:automate` or `yarn drizzle:generate:both` which will create / add migration file in `apps/automate/migrations`

-2. Run `sql generate` to generate the SQL file.
+2. Run `sqlc generate` to generate the SQL file.